 Build credibility through a clear communication of your business plan, suitable background and future outcomes.

-Doba is outlining its benefits for wholesalers:
+Doba is outlining its benefits for wholesale vendors:

 - a lot of work upfront;